Melody-Lisa/Folded-Fairy/testing.md

 > * As a returning visitor, I want to be able to see new creations made by the business to see how often they are creating products.

+The gallery page is designed to showcase the best and most recent products created by the company.

 > * As a returning visitor, I want to know how to contact the business for more information if I wanted a design of my own.

+Users are directed to the contact page from the gallery to encourage them to contact the business about any enquiries they may have.

 #### Frequent User Goals

 > * As a frequent user, I want to see new creations made by the business.

+The gallery page is designed to showcase the best and most recent products created by the company.
+Future implementations of the site may include more features that keep visitors up to date on events and products.

 > * As a frequent visitor, I want to be able to check for new features as the website expands.

+Future implementations of the site may see expansion of the site.

+### Full Testing

+Full testing was performed on the following devices:

+* Laptop
+  * Lenovo IDEAPAD Flex 5i

+* Mobile
+  * Samsung Galaxy S20 FE 5G
+  * Samsung Galaxy S10